ibnuda/fpmortals/manuscript/complete.md

   Meta(com.acme,<console>,11)
 ~~~~~~~~

-To understand this, we have to appreciate that `sourcecode.*` methods are macros
-that are generating source code for us.
-If we were to write the above explicitly
-it is clear what is happening:

 Untuk memahami hal ini, kita harus mengapresiais bahwa metoda `sourcecode.*`
 merupakan makro yang menggenerasi kode sumber untuk kita.
 Bila kita harus menulis
 kode di atas secara eksplisit, apa yang terjadi akan menjadi jelas: